 The instructions provided by Chaplain Slats did the trick.
 The headlamp on the drivers side is somewhat difficult to access, and I could not generate nearly enough torque with my hand to twist the lamp socket.
-It was in very tightly and wouldn't budge.
+It was in very tightly and would not budge.

-With the tool, it didn't take a great deal of force to get the socket to twist.
+With the tool, it did not take a great deal of force to get the socket to twist.

 Once the new lamp was installed, I said a little prayer of thanks for chaplain's instructions.
-I'm having knee surgery tomorrow and desperately wanted to replace the headlamp on our Freestyle before I was out of commission for a while.
+I am having knee surgery tomorrow and desperately wanted to replace the headlamp on our Freestyle before I was out of commission for a while.

 Thursday, January 24th, 2013 AT 3:56 PM